 Old building juxtaposed against new skyscrapers

-Beautiful young woman juxtaposed again rusty old machinery
+Young woman juxtaposed against rusty old machinery

-Fluid water juxtaposed against solid rocks
+Flowing water juxtaposed against solid rocks

-Modern day life juxtaposed against a historical image of similar activity
+Modern life juxtaposed against a historical image of similar activity

 Leave a comment

-If you have any questions about using juxtaposition, let us know in the comments.
-Also, we love good news, so if our photography composition tips have helped you to understand how to juxtapose elements in a photograph, share that too.
+Also, I love good news, so if my juxtaposition examples have helped you to understand how to juxtapose elements in a photograph, share that too.